Crimes Act 1961

 You could also call this:

-“It's against the law to create, sell, or have computer programs that help people break into computers or do illegal things.”
+"It's against the law to create, sell, or have software that helps people commit crimes."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.